abhiram25/LS_120_notes/Lesson1_notes/classes_and_objects_part1.md

 puts lebron_james.train
 # => "Lebron James is training"
 ```
-In the above example for the instance method play, we are able to access the instance variable sport within the instance method play and
-we are also able to access the instance variable name in the instance method train.
+In the above example for the instance method play, we are able to access the instance variable sport within the instance method `play` and we are also able to access the instance variable name in the instance method `train`.